-Academic progress and graduation honors are determined by grades submitted by instructors at the conclusion of each semester.
+Academic progress and graduation honors are determined by grades submitted by instructors after each semester.
 The combined quantity and quality of a student's work will be used to determine the final grade.
 Grade distributions are as follows:

 Grade Interpretation Quality Points

 Excellent (90-100) 4

-A Denotes work of an exceptional character as demonstrated by achievement and
+A Denotes work of an exceptional character as demonstrated by achievement and initiative

-initiative on the part of the student
+on the part of the student

 Good (80-89) 3

 В Indicates a superior quality of work resulting from diligent and consistent application

 Average (70-79) 2

-C Represents a satisfactory level of work
+С Represents a satisfactory level of work

-Below Average (60-69)
+Below Average (60-69) 1

 D Designates work, which barely meets the minimum requirements of a course.
-If this is a required course in the student's major, it must be repeated until a passing grade of "C" or better is obtained.
+If this is a

+D required course in the student's major, it must be repeated until a passing grade of "C"

+or better is obtained.

 F Failure (59 and below) 0

-FN Failure for Non-Attendance -
+FN Failure for Non-Attendance - 0

-ΓN Non-Academic Passing
+Non-Academic Passing

-P Passing 0
+Р Passing 0

-Г Successful; not included in GPA
+• Successful; not included in GPA

 NP Non-Passing 0

-111 Unsuccessful; not included in GPA
+Unsuccessful; not included in GPA

 W Withdrawal

-Student initiated withdrawal according to the date in the academic calendar.
+Student-initiated withdrawal according to the date in the academic calendar.

 Withdrawal Failing

-WF Student initiated course withdrawal after the regular withdrawal period has
+WF Student-initiated course withdrawal after the regular withdrawal period has ended.

-1 ended.

-A WF counts in the student's GPA
+- A WF counts in the student's GPA

 AW Administrative Withdrawal

-1111 Issues by administration for extenuating circumstance or for disciplinary reasons
+Issued by the administration for extenuating circumstance or disciplinary reasons

 Incomplete

-I This grade is awarded to students who have completed 75% of the work in the
+I. This grade is awarded to students who have completed 75% of the work in the course

-course but who are unable to complete the term.
+but who are unable to complete the term.

 AU Audit

 No academic credit attempted or earned

 R Repeated Course

-Course repeated later with higher grade counted in determining GPA
+A course repeated later with higher grade counted in determining GPA

-Transferred Course
+0.5 Transferred Course

-CR Recorded on transcript for credits transferred from other institutions and/or
+CR Recorded on the transcript for credits transferred from other institutions and/or formal

-formal education programs in the military service.
+education programs in the military service.
 It is not used in computing EWC's GPA.